celador/ForceCode/README.md

 I've also applied the .apex extension to the Apex languge syntax.
 Doing this allows you to more easily differentiate between your anonymous scratch files and actual apex classes.
 To only show the User Debug lines, you can set the `debugOnly` setting to `true`

-### Compile

-Menu: \>Force: Save/Deploy/Compile
-Mac: alt + cmd + s
-Win: ctrl + shift + s
-To automatically compile/save your changes to Salesforce when the file is saved locally, you can set the `autoCompile` setting to `true`.
-Otherwise, you will need to use alt + cmd + s to save/compile your file.

 ### Open

 Menu: \>Force: Get Class, Page, or Trigger
 Mac: alt + cmd + o
 Win: ctrl + shift + o

-### Run Apex Unit Tests

-Menu: \>ForceCode Menu...
-Run Unit Tests
-Mac: alt + cmd + t
-Win: ctrl + shift + t
-Run the tests in the currently open file.
-For easy and fun TDD, keep the class you're working on open in one pane, and your tests in the other.
-AutoCompile means you The tests will execute and output the results below.

 ### Bundle and Deploy Static Resource